-Now let’s add a new kind of build step that does code generation.
-We’ll use a templating engine called Jinja2.
+Now, let’s add a new build step that generates code using a templating engine called Jinja2.

-Bazel is not opinionated about what tools are used, AND it’s not necessary to write any custom rules or macros to call existing tools using their CLI.
+Bazel is not opinionated about what tools you use, AND it’s not necessary to write any custom rules or macros to call existing tools using their CLI.
 In fact, it’s quite easy.

 Fetch the jinja2 tool

-file, which is where we organized dependencies that will only be needed at build-time.
+file, which is where you organized dependencies that only build time uses.

 echo "jinja2-cli" >> requirements/tools.in